OSLC/developing-oslc-applications/_harp/eclipse_lyo/toolchain-modelling-workshop.md

 <a name="Introduction"></a>Introduction
 ============
 This workshop presents the use of Lyo Designer to graphically model a complete OSLC-based toolchain (including the interactions between OSLC servers and clients), and/or single server and/or client.
-The instructions also include a walkthrough of the generated OSLC4J-compliant code.
+The instructions also include a walkthrough of the generated Lyo-compliant code.

 For seperations of concerns, Lyo Designer structures the toolchain model around the following three viewpoints (Illustrations and details can be found later in this workshop):